Waste management officers handle the transportation and management of waste and recycling

 Working hours are typically 9am to 5pm.
 Facilities are open seven days a week, so weekend work is a possibility.
 Those in private industries tend to work longer hours.

-You need to be fairly flexible when meeting with contractors, councillors and the public.
-Overtime and flexi-time arrangements are likely in these circumstances.
+Flexibility is needed when meeting with contractors, councillors and the public and overtime and flexi-time arrangements are likely in these circumstances.

 Career breaks, part-time work and job-shares are all possible within local government.